agraef/raptor7/README.md

 [Novation Launchkey][] is Novation's lineup of keyboard controllers which are popular among musicians as affordable but capable Ableton Live controllers with keys.
 The Launchkey combines a standard MIDI keyboard (available in different sizes) with eight encoders and nine faders (on the larger models), and a Launchpad-like 2x8 grid of pads.

 You'll need one of the latest Launchkey devices (MK3 at the time of this writing).
-The Launchkey Mini MK3 has been tested, but the larger Launchkeys are also supposed to work (expect some bugs, though, since I haven't tested these yet).
+The Launchkey Mini MK3 and the Launchkey 37 MK3 have been tested, but the other MK3 Launchkey models are also supposed to work.
 The Raptor driver requires that you connect both the first port (the "MIDI" port) of the Launchkey to Pd's first MIDI port for the keyboard input, and the second port (the "DAW" port) to Pd's second MIDI port, on both input and output, for the Launchpad-like functionality.

 The accompanying MIDI map in data/launchkey.map has bindings for both the Launchkey's session/DAW and standalone modes.
 Thus, you can still use the Launchkey as a "dumb" MIDI keyboard without any Launchpad functionality, by disabling the driver in the `config` patch and/or disconnecting Launchkey's DAW port from Pd's second input and output port.

 In session a.k.a.
 DAW mode, the Launchkey becomes a little Launchpad with mappable pads, drum grid, and knobs for controlling five banks of Raptor controls; please check the map file for details.
-To these ends, the Launchkey can be switched into various different modes by pressing the Shift key together with one of the pads (Session, Drum, Device, Volume, Pan, Send A+B).
+To these ends, the Launchkey can be switched into various different modes by pressing the Shift key together with one of the pads.
+The driver supports the Session and Drum pad modes, as well as the Device, Volume, Pan, and Send A+B knob modes.
+(The fader modes are not supported at present, and there are no ready-made bindings for them in the provided MIDI map either.
+But of course you can just map the faders yourself using MIDI learn on the larger Launchkey models which have them.)
 By default, the device starts up with the Session and Volume modes activated.
 The transport buttons also work as expected, and you can select Raptor instances and switch presets with the arrow buttons like on the Launchpad.

+Moreover, all Launchkeys except the Mini also have a little LCD screen, which the Raptor driver uses to display information about mapped parameters and their values (when operating the knobs), as well as toggles and button presses (when operating the pads in Session mode).
+It also shows presets and selected Raptor instances if you change these with the arrow keys or in the patch itself.

 #### Novation Launch Control XL